ixiussy/ixiussy/README.md

 - 👋 Hi, I’m @ixiussy
-- 👀 I’m interested in blockchain and all the implications possible
+- 👀 I’m interested in blockchain and all the implications
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning how to create a website in Wordpress
-- 💞️ I’m looking to collaborate on developments about blockchain

 <!---